bwoakley/PlantHealth_ImageClassifier/README.md

 ### Problem 2: Overfitting.

-Our models our suffering from overfitting.
+Our models are suffering from overfitting.
 To demonstrate this, we create a small model as follows.
 We import the images with size 40x40 pixels.
 This results in a pixelated version of each plant, but reduces the variables so that we can create a small model.
 Our small model is:

 	small_model = tf.keras.models.Sequential([
 	  tf.keras.layers.Rescaling(1./255),